anhqpho/SilentSound/README.md

   Project description

 ## Afectiva Sample Code
 This is a sample web app using of Affectiva Java SDK.
-Some of the codes here are borrowed from Affectiva's github.
-I modified some dependencies to run it locally.
+Some of the codes here are based on Affectiva instructions.
+I nade some modifications to run it locally.
 In the future, our team will develop more features and intergrate this module into the main app.

 ## Instruction